The week commencing 7th November 2016 was certainly an interesting one.

 The week ended with trouble in New Zealand – a 7.8-magnitude earthquake hit the South Island, causing hundreds of millions of dollars of damage and closing major transport links in the country.

-All of these events had implications for companies with travellers visiting those countries.
+All of these events had implications for companies with travelers visiting those countries.
 Yet the week was chosen at random which shows that for those whose job it is to make business travel happen smoothly and help deliver corporate objectives, every week is business as unusual.

 And this is without mentioning any of the everyday glitches that affect business trips, such as flight changes, traffic jams and more, all of which can derail a perfectly planned trip.